-Parents whose children have been referred to EIPIC but want more choices of early intervention programmes may want to consider the Enhanced Pilot for Private Intervention Providers (Enhanced PPIP) scheme.
+Parents whose children have been referred to EIPIC but want more choices of early intervention programmes may want to consider the Early Intervention Programme for Infants and Children - P (EIPIC-P) scheme.

-Enhanced PPIP is a means-tested scheme which provides subsidy that helps parents who have enrolled their children in selected Private Intervention Centres (PICs) defray the cost of the programme.
-Parents who do not qualify for the subsidy can still enroll their children in the PIC.
+EIPIC-P is a means-tested scheme which provides subsidy that helps parents who have enrolled their children in selected EIPIC-P Centres defray the cost of the programme.
+Parents who do not qualify for the subsidy can still enrol their children in the EIPIC-P Centres.

-Some PICs also offer child care and pre-school services, so parents who want to enroll their child in such services may want to check with the centres.
+Some EIPIC-P Centres also offer child care and pre-school services, so parents who want to enrol their child in such services may want to check with the centres.

 In addition, there are a number of private pre-schools and specialised therapy centres that can support the child’s developmental needs.

 Government-appointed pre-school anchor operators such as My First Skool from NTUC First Campus and Sparkletots from PAP Community Foundation offer development support (DS) and learning support (LS) programme for preschoolers requiring low-level of early intervention (EI) support.
 These short-term interventions - lasting six to 15 weeks which focus on areas such as speech and language, social skills, motor skills, behavior and literacy, are provided by Social Service Agencies (SSAs) and intended to prepare these preschoolers for entry into mainstream primary school.
 Click here for more information.

 Pre-schoolers suspected of having development or learning needs are referred by the pre-school for assessment.
 Referrals are processed by the pre-school.
 Participating pre-schools will be able to advise the parent on the suitability of the programme, assessment process and fees.

 Development Support (DS) & Learning Support (LS) programme are catered to existing preschoolers who have been identified by teachers and Learning Support Educators (LSEds) as requiring low level of EI support .
 If your child is not in a pre-school that offers Development Support & Learning Support (LS) programme, and you suspect that your child has developmental or special needs, please consult a doctor at a polyclinic or a paediatrician at KKH, NUH or SGH.
 The doctor will assess your child and advise you on any follow-up actions.

 Therapy for children and young adults